Sandeep2017/Diabetic-Retinopathy-detection/README.md

 > 4 - Proliferative DR

-Sample training images from DeepDrid dataset:
+Sample training images from DeepDrid dataset along with their respective grades are given below:

 DeepDrid train images
 :-------------------------:|